payavel/docs/docs/orchestration/guide/configuration.md

 ];
 ```

-You can set up configurations for each service in the "orchestration.php" file.
+You can set up configurations for each service in the 'orchestration.php' file.
 This is useful for the database driver, which doesn't rely on settings in the service-specific config files.
 ```php
 return [